Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

     /**
      * Interface to accept access token from client app.
-     * Note that it is client's responsibility to give a valid Access Token whenever getAccessToken() is requested.
+     * Note that it is the client's responsibility to give a valid Access Token whenever getAccessToken() is requested.
-     * In favor of latency perf, there would be no further validation by Immersive Reader module except to ensure that the provided access token is non-empty string
+     * In favor of latency perf, there would be no further validation by Immersive Reader module except to ensure that the provided access token is non-empty string.
      */
     @Keep
     public interface IAuthenticator {